li-group/FaultExplainer/README.md

 To run the backend, follow these steps:

 1. Create a virtual environment and install necessary packages `pip install -r backend/requirements.txt`.
+[Save yourself some time while installing requirements.txt.
+Install graphviz instead of pygraphviz {https://stackoverflow.com/questions/40266604/pip-install-pygraphviz-fails-failed-building-wheel-for-pygraphviz}.
+Steps are here depending on the OS you are running]
 2. Change directory to the backend folder: `cd backend`.
 3. Run the backend application: `fastapi dev app.py`.